thunderwin/ultimate-spammer/README.md

     Creator: Qubasa
 -------------------------------

-1) Skype uploading text

-2) Skype automated typing
+1) Skype automated typing ''' + autoguipopup + '''

-3) Clear skype chat
+2) Clear your skype chat

-4) WhatsApp web automated typing

-5) Email spammer
+3) Email spammer

-6) Generic spammer
+4) Generic spammer ''' + autoguipopup + '''

 99) Quit
 ```

 # Description
 A spammer written in Python 2.7 for Whatsapp, Skype, Facebook and Email and pretty much every other chat forum.
-It has an easy to use terminal GUI and a feature to get the ip of your skype friends.
+It has an easy to use terminal GUI.
-Also there is an update function you can call to get updates directly from github!

 # Required pip Modules
 - setuptools==24.3.0
-- requests==2.9.1
-- selenium==2.53.6
 - Skype4Py==1.0.35